Bourkekev/ms1-music-school/README.md

 I validated the HTML with the [W3 Validation Service](https://validator.w3.org/).
 There was a warning about lack of a heading inside the first section on the about page.
 This section contains just some quick statistics about the school (130+ students etc...), but I do not want a heading here, so I decided I could leave this as is because it was just a warning.

+TO DO Testing Screen sizes - I ran the website through [Browser Stack](https://www.browserstack.com/) to test on real devices and screen sizes.
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Responsive carousel images: